MicrosoftDocs/edge-developer/microsoft-edge/windows-runtime/considerations-when-using-the-windows-runtime-api.md

 ---
-title: "Considerations when Using the Windows Runtime API | Microsoft Docs" ms.custom: "" ms.date: 04/01/2020
+title: "Considerations when Using the Windows Runtime API" ms.custom: "" ms.date: 04/01/2020
 ms.prod: microsoft-edge